emretelli/medyana-ui/README.md

 # MedyanaUI

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.10.
-Medyana UI is implemented for showing patients from polyclinics and editing or deleting those patients datas Filtering for polyclinics , doctors and patients is available Dockerfile added
+Medyana UI is implemented for showing patients from polyclinics and editing or deleting those patients datas.
+Filtering for polyclinics , doctors and patients is available.
+Dockerfile added.

 ## Development server